 Prerequisite(s): Permission of instructor.
-Notes: Offered at variable times.
+Notes: Offered in fall, spring and summer.

 477. Women in Art (3).

 Consideration of the images of women portrayed through art.
 The impact of feminism on art, and contributions of women artist, designers, and architects to the history of art.